hoplaahei/hoplaahei.github.io/_posts/2015-05-16-how-i-install-slackware.md

 ## Bastardize your installation with multilib

-Adding 32-bit support to any Linux system currently draws in an extra layer of complexity that we could all do without, but it is a necessary evil to get some applications running.
-For instance, wine needs 32-bit, and I need the near native speed for games it gives me (no my laptop does not support [VGA passthrough](https://wiki.debian.org/VGAPassthrough) with KVM).
+Adding 32-bit support to any Linux system currently draws in an extra layer of complexity that we could all do without, but it's a necessary evil to get some applications running.
+For instance, many wine apps needs 32-bit support, and I prefer the near native speed for games it gives me (no my laptop does not support [VGA passthrough](https://wiki.debian.org/VGAPassthrough) with KVM).

 Fortunately, `slackpkg+` makes converting Slackware to multilib easy.